Rami-cs/Student-Record-Management-System/README.md

 # HOW TO COMPILE AND RUN #

-You can use the .exe file or you can compile the .c file.
+You can run the .exe file or you can compile the .c file and run it.
 Using GCC compiler:
 ```bash
 gcc main.c -o student_management; ./student_management